cloudmesh-community/book/chapters/prg/python/dask/dask.md

 ## How Dask Works

-Dask is computation tool for larger-than-memory datasets, parallel execution or delayed/background execution.
+Dask is a computation tool for larger-than-memory datasets, parallel execution or delayed/background execution.

 We can summarize the basics of Dask as follows: